bramborman/NotifyPropertyChangedBase/README.md

 > Please note that unlike `DependencyProperty.Register` the `RegisterProperty` method here does **not** return anything and you don't have to store anything.
 You're accessing the property only using it's name.

+To get and set values of registered properties you'll use `GetValue` and `SetValue` or `ForceSetValue` methods (we'll talk about their difference later).

+All these methods have an argument `propertyName` specifying which property are you working with but you can fully omit these as the compiler will pass the name of property/method from which these methods are called from because the argument has the [`CallerMemberNameAttribute`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.callermembernameattribute) (does **not** apply to .NET 4.0 where the attribute is **not** available). `SetValue` and `ForceSetValue` have one another argument passed before the `propertyName` containing the value to be set to given property.

+#### Example
 Here's a simple class using some advantages of NotifyPropertyChangedBase.
 It has two properties, `Bar` and `Greeting`.
 Both are backed by `NotifyPropertyChanged` class so anytime their value is changed, the `PropertyChanged` event is automatically invoked.
-Then you can get their value by calling `GetValue` and set it using `SetValue` and `ForceSetValue` methods (we'll talk about their difference later).

-All these methods have an argument `propertyName` specifying which property are you working with.
-But you can fully omit these as the compiler will pass the name of property/method from which these methods are called from because the argument has the [`CallerMemberNameAttribute`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.callermembernameattribute) (does **not** apply to .NET 4.0 where the attribute is **not** available).

->I'm using the [`nameof`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/nameof) keyword but you can of course use just a string i.e. `"Bar"` etc. when working with properties.

 ```csharp
     using NotifyPropertyChangedBase;